 ✓ Create a framework for employee and customer feedback

 ✓ Complete employee handbook with Enviral policies and procedures, including social and environmental sustainability? initiatives

 ✓ Set up local travel and purchasing scheme

-𝐱 Create EMI scheme for employees** (due to further company restructure this has been created but put on hold unto 2021)
+𝐱 Create EMI scheme for employees** (due to further company restructure this has been created to be put into Enviral in 2 growth cycles time and won’t happen in 2021)

 ✓ Changing Articles of Association of Enviral to have mission locked

 Environmental Targets (From August 2020 to be reviewed in February 2021 and to be completed by August 2021)